5 Canadian beach hostels you should visit this summer

 Summer is the perfect season to plan a trip across the country.
 Actually, so is winter.
 And fall.
 And spring.
 Whatever!
 The point is, there a few spots you just cannot miss.
 Some stay open all year long, but some only function during the summer, so we’d like to add a few spots to your bucket list right now and challenge you to go before the snow begins to fall again.

 “Beautiful British Columbia” often falls short as a way of describing the West Coast, and while HI Tofino has a sublime overall vibe, it’s all about location.
 Location, location, location.
 The hostel sits right on the edge of Clayoquot Sound, surrounded by water, mountains and trees.
 Its large windows face the Pacific Ocean, offering the most spectacular behind-the-breakfast-bowl view ever.
 After a day out surfing or hiking, you can chill on the patio, keeping your eyes open for local wildlife like seabirds, bears, moose and marine mammals.
-And use the free wi-fi to share your close encounters with all your Snapchat followers.
+And use the free wifi to share your close encounters with all your followers.

-Once you’ve been to Kitsilano in Vancouver, you won't want to stay elsewhere.
+Once you’ve been to Kitsilano in Vancouver, you won't want to stay anywhere else.
 HI Vancouver Jericho Beach is literally by Jericho Beach (surprise surprise!), but also only 20 minutes from downtown and 10 minutes from the University of British Columbia.
 In this great setting, you’ll be surrounded by parkland and sandy beaches, with views of the city, the mountains and of course, the ocean.

 It’s a hostel like no other.
 It calls itself a "party hostel” for a reason, but you can also find quiet spots, if you so desire.
 With a bit of a bohemian vibe and situated right on the water, Sea Shack is open from May to the end of October, offering a different concept for every season.
 Relax in autumn, get hyped in spring or party in the summer.
-You can sleep in the chalets, the yurt, or camp, spend time at the bar where there are live bands and lots to drink, or take a dip in the hot tub while enjoying the view.
-I crossed this hostel off my bucket list last summer, while we filmed our Canadian adventure video.
+You can sleep in the chalets, the yurt or camp, spend time at the bar where there are live bands and lots to drink or take a dip in the hot tub while enjoying the view.
+I crossed this hostel off my bucket list while we filmed our Canadian adventure video.
 Guys, this spot is magical.
 The river meets the ocean, travellers from all over sing karaoke and dance, and the sky lights up with beautiful aurora borealis.
 Promise me you’ll go.